-Allows you to determine whether to let the system enter power-saving mode in system S3 state.
+Allows you to determine whether to let idle devices to enter power-saving mode in system S3 state.
 (Default: Disabled)

-Resume by Alarm
+□ Resume by Alarm

 Determines whether to power on the system at a desired time.
 (Default: Disabled) If enabled, set the date and time as following: